Ancestor Stories · Archives · Shelley · February 2026

 Percy's notebooks were different in character again.
 Where the Frankenstein manuscript has an almost reverential quality, these are wonderfully chaotic — the working space of a restless, tumbling mind.
 Poetry shares the page with arithmetic; landscape sketches jostle with draft lines; doodles of mountains and sailing boats appear between stanzas.
 The red wax seal on one cover is still intact.

 One page stopped me completely.
-Written in Percy's elegant, slightly italic hand, titled simply Ozymandias — the whole poem there on a single page.
+Written in Percy's elegant, slightly italic hand, titled simply Ozymandias, the whole poem was there — with what appeared to be a small landscape sketched alongside it.
 The thick, textured paper of these notebooks is completely distinctive.
-When Stephen allowed me to touch them, that surface felt like a direct physical connection across two centuries.
+When Stephen allowed me to touch them, the surface felt like a direct physical connection across two centuries.
 You could almost hear a quill scratching across it.

 There is something particular about handling the actual physical object that no facsimile or digital reproduction can replicate.
 As someone whose work is built around the belief that original documents carry meaning that transcription alone cannot fully convey, that afternoon at the Bodleian confirmed everything I believe about why primary sources matter.